diogogithub/gnu-social/README.md

 * GNU social has a bug tracker for any defects you may find, or ideas for making things better. <https://notabug.org/diogo/gnu-social/issues>
-* Patches are welcome, preferrably to our repository on notabug.org. <https://notabug.org/diogo/gnu-social>
+* Patches are welcome, preferably to our repository on notabug.org. <https://notabug.org/diogo/gnu-social>

 ## Credits